 Studies have shown that there are more than 30,000 search results for “TikTok” on Amazon and 48% of Amazon Prime members use the app on a weekly basis.
 Which means buyers visiting the marketplace are also searching for influencer promoted products.
 Even if your campaign has lots of impressions but no sales, chances are those same eyes will search, find, and buy in the future.

 There is no doubt that influencer marketing is quickly becoming a ‘must-have’ strategy for any modern paid media program, but creating a campaign, correctly distributing budget, and managing influencer partnerships are challenges that create hesitation for many brands.
-This is where partnering with ecommerce experts like Spreetail can make all the difference.
+This is where partnering with ecommerce experts that provide scalable ecommerce services can make all the difference.

-We are early adopters of TikTok Shops and have heavy influence within the Amazon Marketplace, making us the perfect partner for both brand listing optimization and influencer promotions.
+As an Amazon accelerator with early TikTok Shops adoption and heavy influence within the Amazon Marketplace, Spreetail is the perfect partner for brand listing optimization and influencer promotions.
 We run influencer campaigns on a product-by-product basis allowing our experts to meticulously find the right influencer partner and strategy to help your products perform their best.
 Talk with one of our buyers and get to know our marketplace marketing experts.